Imperial Japanese Navy Air Service

-The Japanese pilot training program was extremely selective and rigorous, producing a high-quality and long-serving pilot corps, who were very successful aerial combat during the early part of World War II in the Pacific.
+The Japanese pilot training program was extremely selective and rigorous, producing a high-quality and long-serving pilot corps, who were very successful in aerial combat during the early part of World War II in the Pacific.
 However, as combat casualties mounted starting in 1942, the long duration of the pilot training program, combined with a shortage of gasoline for training, prevented the IJNAS from rapidly providing qualified replacement pilots in sufficient numbers.
 Moreover, Japan, unlike the U.S. or Britain, never altered its program to speed up the training process of its recruits.

+From 1944 onwards, the American naval blockade of Japan began to result in an acute shortage of critical materials required for aircraft production in factories on the Home Islands.
+This directly affected both the number, quality and type of aircraft available to the IJNAS from mid-1944 onwards.
+By the end of 1944, many aircraft utilized by the IJNAS were being sent to the front without undergoing any serious testing.

-The resultant decrease in pilot quantity and quality, among other factors, contributed to increasing losses of aircraft and aircrew toward the end of the war.
+The decrease in both quality and quantity of trained pilots and available aircraft contributed significantly to increasing losses of aircraft and aircrew for the IJNAS toward the end of the war.

 Japanese naval aviators, like their army counterparts, preferred maneuverable aircraft, utilizing lightly built but extraordinarily agile planes, most famously the A6M Zero, which achieved its maneuverability by sacrificing armor and self-sealing fuel tanks.
 Aircraft with armor and self-sealing fuel tanks, such as the Kawanishi N1K-J, would not enter service until late 1944–1945, too late to have a meaningful impact on the outcome of the war.